 Modern technological breakthroughs in 4IR still present themselves as dividers of innovative activity and economic growth, as the historic incumbents of the previous industrial revolutions remain as global leaders and frontrunners in technological creation and diffusion.
-According to UNIDO's IDR 2020 report, only 10 economies show above-market shares in the global patenting of ADP technologies accounting for 91 percent of global patent families, accounting for almost 70 percent of global exports and 46 percent of global imports.
-This exclusive club of frontrunners that create new technologies within the ADP technology paradigm comprises the United States, Japan, Germany, China, Taiwan Province of China, France, Switzerland, the United Kingdom, the Republic of Korea, and the Netherlands.
-The other 40 developed economies, such as Israel, Italy, Sweden, Austria, Canada, Mexico, Thailand, and Turkey that engage in these new technologies act as followers, accounting for 8 percent of global patents and almost half of all imports of goods embodying these technologies.
-However, many of the remaining economies show low (latecomers) or very low to no activity (laggards) in the field.

-While the advent of the 4IR can help LDCs in their quest to leapfrog traditional phases of development, foundational capabilities and production systems must be established.
-Many of the 46 countries that comprise the LDC category are still stuck in the second industrial revolution and struggle to effectively engage with the third industrial revolution's technological, organizational, and institutional innovations.
-Deploying 4IR technologies optimally and strategically can create a potent mix of resources and infrastructure that can yield better quality, more sustainable growth.
+According to UNIDO's IDR 2020 report, only 10 economies show above-market shares in the global patenting of ADP technologies accounting for 91 percent of global patent families, accounting for almost 70 percent of global exports and 46 percent of global imports.20 This exclusive club of frontrunners that create new technologies within the ADP technology paradigm comprises the United States, Japan, Germany, China, Taiwan Province of China, France, Switzerland, the United Kingdom, the Republic of Korea, and the Netherlands.21 The other 40 developed economies, such as Israel, Italy, Sweden, Austria, Canada, Mexico, Thailand, and Turkey that engage in these new technologies act as followers, accounting for 8 percent of global patents and almost half of all imports of goods embodying these technologies.
+However, many of the remaining economies show low (latecomers) or very low to no activity (laggards) in the field.22 with the third industrial revolution's technological, organizational, and institutional innovations.24 Deploying 4IR technologies optimally and strategically can create a potent mix of resources and infrastructure that can yield better quality, more sustainable growth.
 However, LDCs must invest in building foundational capabilities and production systems rather than just trying to leapfrog.
 In order for LDCs to leapfrog, they go through the three stages of the catching-up progress, i.e., late entry, three detours (Figure 3), leapfrogging.
-Hence, the leapfrogging process entails the latecomers adopting new technologies ahead of the frontrunners, thus actually leaping over them.
-Therefore, if LDCs are leapfrog, they must develop sector-specific production and technological capabilities that require a combination of factors and processes that include skills, funding, access to foreign technology that can be adapted to local needs, and exposure to competition not excessive, and government incentives.
+25 Hence, the leapfrogging process entails the latecomers adopting new technologies ahead of the frontrunners, thus actually leaping over them.26 Therefore, if LDCs are leapfrog, they must develop sector-specific production and technological capabilities that require a combination of factors and processes that include skills, funding, access to foreign technology that can be adapted to local needs, and exposure to competition not excessive, and government incentives.